MITRA4400 – Field Term - Internship for Modern International and Transnational History Students

 After you have taken this course you are expected to:

-• be able to use the skills and competences acquired during your studies work in an international work environment outside academia
+- be able to apply the skills and competences acquired during your studies to work in an international non-academic environment

-• have a clearer understanding of the demands of working as a historian in a non-academic, international work environment
+- have gained a clearer understanding of the demands of working as a historian in an international, non-academic environment

 Formal prerequisite knowledge

-You must have passed exams equivalent to 30 credits as part of the master`s programme Modern International and Transnational History before your third semester.
+You must have passed exams equivalent to at least 30 credits in the master’s programme Modern International and Transnational History to qualify for MITRA4400.
+Only students admitted to the MITRA program are admitted to the course.

 Teaching

-Students who plan to work on a commissioned report during their internship should talk about the content of an assignment with a representative of their host institution early on and then send a brief description of this task (one standard page) to the MITRA Program Director for approval.
+Students who plan to work on a commissioned report during their internship should talk about the content of an assignment with a representative of their host institution.

 Examination